kevintpeng/Learn-Something-Every-Day/UWaterloo/CS442: Programming Languages Principles.md

 - use some tricks to make recursion a finite substitution, we do this under normal order reduction and also under call-by-value
 - we use combinators, in this case the Y combinator, to make recursion work

+Monads
+- this is a hard topic, but monads in haskell let you program in a way that looks imperative but are actually still functional
+- Monads let you chain functions together.
+They are types that implement `>>=` operator which is just a fancy operator for chaining, much like a semi colon in C
+- [why do we need them?](https://stackoverflow.com/questions/28139259/why-do-we-need-monads), well sometimes we want functions to be able to return more than one type and would use a type like an optional: `Number | Nothing`
+- this is easy to implement, but we would need to REIMPLEMENT any functions that we want this to happen in
+- this is fine for a single function, but for an expression that is function composition like f(g(h(x))), each of the functions needs to be reimplemented
+- monads let us define how to handle breaking down and passing around values of our new type (in this case `Number | Nothing`) without needing to redefine every function in a composition expression
+- it does this by defining our type as a monad, which overrides the `>>=` operator that allows us to chain functions together while handling the new optional type

 ### 1 Intro
 Expressivity, meaning, guarantees, implementation